stefanarctic/Enums-in-javascript/README.md

 The library is ``Enums.js`` and a usage for it is in ``usage.js``

-After you've made your changed go into your directory with your terminal and run ``npm start``
+After you've made your changes go into your directory with your terminal and run ``npm start``